egordanilenko/stalker-jsonapi/README.md

 ln -s  /%anypath%/tvip-jsonapi-plugin/dumpstream.py /var/www/stalker_portal/storage/dumpstream

 ```
-for applyng new dumpstream you need to restart dumpstream
+for applying new dumpstream you need to restart dumpstream.

+For connection from TVIP STB: use  Middleware API and http://<stalker_server>/ or http://<stalker_server>/stalker_portal.

+Device will search /tvipapi path after main URL